-What occurs during Anaphase II of meiosis? | Channels for Pearson+
+What occurs during anaphase II of meiosis? | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four daughter cells, each genetically distinct from the parent cell.
+Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four haploid cells.
+It consists of two stages: meiosis I and meiosis II.

-Recall that meiosis consists of two stages: Meiosis I and Meiosis II.
-Anaphase II is a part of Meiosis II.
+Recall that anaphase II is a phase in meiosis II, which follows meiosis I. During meiosis I, homologous chromosomes are separated, while meiosis II is similar to mitosis.

-During Anaphase II, the key event is the separation of sister chromatids.
-These chromatids are identical copies of a chromosome that were previously duplicated during the S phase of the cell cycle.
+In anaphase II, the key event is the separation of sister chromatids.
+Sister chromatids are identical copies of a chromosome that were duplicated during the S phase of the cell cycle.

-The spindle fibers attached to the centromeres of the sister chromatids shorten, pulling the chromatids apart toward opposite poles of the cell.
+During anaphase II, the spindle fibers attached to the centromeres of the sister chromatids shorten, pulling the sister chromatids apart toward opposite poles of the cell.

-This separation ensures that each daughter cell will receive an equal and complete set of chromosomes, contributing to genetic diversity in the resulting gametes.
+Recognize that the separation of sister chromatids during anaphase II ensures that each of the resulting daughter cells will have a complete set of chromosomes, contributing to genetic diversity in gametes.

 Watch next